L-u-S/World_Factory_an_ai_worlbuilding_assistant/README.md

 The main actions that can be used are based around "injecting" concepts into the description.

-The concepts can be random (random words are downloaded from https://random-word-api.herokuapp.com/ and then ChatGTP is instructed to rewrite the description of the world using them as inspiration) or defined by the user.
+Those concepts can be random (random words are downloaded from https://random-word-api.herokuapp. com/ and then ChatGTP is instructed to rewrite the description of the world using them as inspiration) or defined by the user.